Published September 08, 2019 || Updated February 07, 2020

 The English language can be brutally complicated to master.
 There are so many idioms, odd exceptions for seemingly every "rule" (grammar, punctuation, and spelling), word ordering subtleties, and more.

 Let's examine, for example, the title of this post.
-The other day, in some bit of prose, I dashed off this fun little ambiguous gem—"The truth therein lies"—meaning, all commentary preceding the phrase contains some element of truth.
-But, if you cock your head 30° to the left, it could easily be misinterpreted to suggest that all preceding the phrase may have been presented as truth; but lie!!!
-A funny bit of wordplay there, but . . .
-Gah!
-Though it seems rather elegant to my ear, poetic even, it can leave a reader confused if the context doesn't convey.
+The other day I wrote a bit of prose.
+It included this ambiguous gem—"The truth therein lies"—meaning, all commentary preceding the phrase contains some element of truth.
+But, if you cock your head 30° to the left, it could easily be misinterpreted to suggest instead that all preceding the phrase may have been presented as truth, but lie!
+Though it seems rather elegant to my ear, poetic even, this clever bit of wordplace can leave a reader confused if the context doesn't convey.

-All can be incredibly confusing.
-Depending on context and sentence construction, an author may be indicating that someone didn't tell the truth, or . . . they are prone on the floor, or . . . they were rendered prone on the floor by someone else!
+All of these permutations can be incredibly confusing.
+Depending on context and sentence construction, an author may be indicating that someone didn't tell the truth (lie, lies, lying), or they are prone on the floor (lie/lay, lay/laid), or they were rendered prone on the floor by someone else (lay, laid)!
 I still can't consistently choose correctly and am left to consulting the Internet or one of my style guides (more on style below).
-(By the way, lieing is not a word.
-I lied.)
+(By the way, lieing is not a word.)

 The English language is full of such nuance.
 In grade school, we were taught to follow copious grammar and punctuation "rules", but perhaps those "rules" should be presented as something more akin to "guidelines."
 There's a reason a whole pile of style guides exist.
 The Chicago Manual of Style is well established within the publishing industry, for example, whereas the The Associated Press Stylebook and Briefing on Media Law (usually called the AP Stylebook, mercifully) is the default style guide used for much of journalism.